xueranm/SystemDesign/DistributedSystem.md

    * How to generate a (conflict) serializable schedule?\
      __Mechanisms for concurrency control__
-     - Pessimistic concurrency control:
+     - Pessimistic concurrency control(PCC)
          - It blocks a transaction if it's expected to cause violation of serializability and resume when it is safe. ex. lock
          - Cases: it has some overhead from the use of locks.
 Perform better in workloads that contain a lot of conflicted transactions because they reduce the abortation and restarting.
-     - Optimistic concurrency control
+     - Optimistic concurrency control(OCC)
          - It delays the checking of violating the serializability until the end of the transaction.
 It will abort the transaction if check and find a violation, then restart and re-execute from the beginning.
          - Cases: when very few conflicts between transactions.
 Case for workloads with many read-only transactions and only a few write transactions, or in cases where most of the transactions touch different data
      - Trade-off between above two: the extra overhead from locking mechanisms and the wasted computation from aborted transactions
-   * Use cases for Pessimistic concurrency control
+   * Use cases for PCC
      - 2-Phase locking (2PL): a protocol
        It uses locks to prevent concurrent transactions from interfering. \
        __Locks types__:\